-Back to your roots!
+Dreadlocks – Back to your roots!

-A quick stroll down Khao San Road and you’ll see backpackers of all sorts, (not just your hard core hippie types), having their hair patiently weaved and twisted into the tangled, matted tresses, known as ‘dreadlocks.’
+A quick stroll down Khao San Road in Bangkok and you’ll see backpackers of all sorts, (not just your hard core hippie types), having their hair patiently weaved and twisted into the tangled, matted tresses, known as ‘dreadlocks.’
 However, rather than just ‘another backpacking trend,’ like your Chang vests and fisherman pants, the origin of ‘dreadlocks’ can, in fact, be traced back thousands of years with their ‘roots’ in ancient religions and cultures from all over the world…

-In South East Asia, dreadlocked dudes can mostly be spotted in chilled out beach areas, South Thailand’s islands being prime locations.
+In Southeast Asia, dreadlocked dudes can mostly be spotted in chilled out beach areas, South Thailand’s islands being prime locations.
 Basically, anywhere there’s a reggae bar and a Bob Marley CD playing (on repeat)!
 It’s true that Bob’s got a lot to answer for when it comes to spreading the trend and making dreads famous around the world.
-When reggae music became popular in the 1970’s many musicians, artists and authors adopted the hairstyle as a fashion statement, an expression of individuality or personal spirituality.
+When reggae music became popular in the 1970s many musicians, artists and authors adopted the hairstyle as a fashion statement, an expression of individuality or personal spirituality.

 A dreadlocked Samson is believed to have fought and killed the lion, which corresponds with the Rasta belief today that their strength is in their hair.
 And, just like Samson who became weak when his head was shaved, many Rastafarians greatly fear their hair being cut.

 Some say that the name ‘dreadlocks’ actually derives from post-emancipated Jamaica when ‘ex-slaves’ who wore the hairstyle as an expression of rebellion were called ‘dreadful’ by the European influenced society.
 Another theory suggests the word ‘dreadlocks’ comes from religious belief.
 The person wearing them being someone who ‘feared’ or ‘dreaded’ the Lord.

-Dreadlocked Mummies and Ancient Tresses…
+Dreadlocked Mummies in Ancient Egypt

 Representations of dreadlocks can be traced back much further than Bob and much further than the Rastafarians.
 In fact, the earliest examples of dreadlocks date back to North Africa, with depictions found in the artwork of Ancient Egyptians wearing ‘locked hairstyles’.
 Dreadlocked mummies have even been recovered!

-Holy Hair and Hymns to the Long Haired Sage…
+Holy Hair and Hymns to the Long Haired Sage

 According to the sacred Hindu scriptures, the Vedas; and the ‘hymn of the long-haired sage’ dreadlocks symbolise that the wearer has a special link to the spirit world and is even a master of fire.
 The hairstyle has become a part of many sacred rituals, with holy men wearing their ‘jata’ (long hair) in a twisted knot on top of their head, only to let them down for special occasions when the strands are rubbed with ashes and cow dung, then scented and adorned with flowers.
 In Hindu cultures in Malaysia, Indonesia and all across Asia adhere to similar rituals.

 Some say they are a symbol of freedom, independence, rebellion to regular ways of life (try getting an office job with them), of a closeness to nature and to the earth man.
 Contrary to what some people believe, dreadlocks are not grown from unwashed hair and they don’t smell.
 (Although there are bound to be exceptions to the rule.)
 Many dreaded folks take great care to maintain their locks and don’t avoid shampoo, just detangling conditioners.
-The only way to really get rid of dreadlocks is to cut them off.
+The only way to really get rid of dreadlocks is to cut them off!

 Join Our Community